Updated: November 2, 2020.

 There are also spare O-rings with extra rubber.

-If you went the DIY paintball cylinder road, worry not, for FZONE Aquarium CO2 Regulator Triple Stage also comes with a paintball adapter.
+Anyhow, if you went the DIY paintball cylinder road, worry not, for this aquarium CO2 regulator also comes with a paintball adapter.

 There is also the solenoid, which remains cool even after running for hours.